qetza/replacetokens-task/tasks/ReplaceTokensV3/README.md

 ```

 ## Data/Telemetry
 The Replace Tokens task for Azure Pipelines collects **anonymous** usage data and sends them by default to its author to help improve the product.
-If you don't wish to send usage data, you can change your telemetry settings through _enableTelemetry_ parameter or by setting a variable or environment variable `REPLACETOKENS_DISABLE_TELEMETRY` to `true`.
+If you don't wish to send usage data, you can change your telemetry settings through the _enableTelemetry_ parameter or by setting a variable or environment variable `REPLACETOKENS_DISABLE_TELEMETRY` to `true`.

 The following **anonymous** data is send:
 - the task version